Usage examples

 """

-You can also use these same techniques to create new sessions whenever you
+You can also use the same techniques to create new sessions whenever you

-need them.
-Not necessarily just because of the concurrent processing.
+need them, not necessarily because of the concurrent processing.

 """